love2d-community/awesome-love2d/README.md

 * [center](https://github.com/S-Walrus/center) - A simple module to dynamically align and fit content to screens of any size.
 * [deep](https://github.com/Nikaoto/deep) - Adds Z axis; allows you to queue actions and draw calls.
 * [draft](https://github.com/pelevesque/draft) - A module for drawing complex shapes.
+* [Export-TextureAtlas](https://github.com/EngineerSmith/Export-TextureAtlas) - Extends Runtime-TextureAtlas as a commandline tool to export an atlas.
 * [grove.draworder](https://github.com/FloatingBanana/Grove/blob/master/grove/draworder.lua) - Similar to deep, but you can set a custom sorting method and create multiple, nestable instances.
 * [Hot particles](https://github.com/ReFreezed/HotParticles) - "Hot Particles is a particle editor for the LÖVE game framework."
 * [HSLUV](https://github.com/hsluv/hsluv-lua) - Lua implementation of HSLuv (a human-friendly alternative to HSL).